What is Colocation?

 With the rise of Managed Hosting and Cloud Technologies, businesses have never had so many options when it comes to choosing the best IT solution to meet their needs.
 Despite this, Gartner reports that the global Colocation industry is looking to exceed US$63 billion by 2023 proving that Colocation is still one of the leading IT infrastructure choices made by businesses today.
 Particularly if they’ve grown out of their in-house server setup or want to own, maintain and manage their own hardware without hosting it in their offices.

-Most companies that choose Colocation have the IT knowledge, skills and strategy to design and maintain their own environments, but often don’t have space or CAPEX to host this onsite making CapEx vs OpEx in an IT environment very important Colocation offers them the benefits of having control of their own servers, storage and network while mitigating the costs and performance issues related to an onsite setup.
+Most companies that choose Colocation have the IT knowledge, skills and strategy to design and maintain their own environments, but often don’t have space or CAPEX to host this onsite making CapEx vs OpEx in an IT environment very important.
+Colocation offers them the benefits of having control of their own Servers, storage servers and network while mitigating the costs and performance issues related to an onsite setup.

 Benefits of a Colocation Data Centre

 Once you get to a “Critical Mass”, moving to Colocation and managing your own hardware can save you a significant amount of money.
 Colocation also has many great CapEx vs OpEx benefits.